What you will learn

 One thing we always tend to notice is that people love finding new ways to build links.
 The truth is, you can get far better results by doubling down (and scaling) the proven link building strategies.
 There’s no need to reinvent the wheel.

 Here at Authority Hacker, we use a combination of Skyscraper and guest posting to build links.
-And even though we exclusively focus on those two tactics
+And even though we exclusively focus on those two tactics, we’re able to build more links to our sites than ever before.

 Here’s a brief overview of how they work: